nus-cs2103-AY2223S1/tp/docs/team/template.md

 Beyond the project team, I also participated actively in the forum.

-These were some threads in which I offered help to my classmates:
+These are some threads in which I offered help to my classmates:
 1. [Clarification of definition of single-level design #231](https://github.com/nus-cs2103-AY2223S1/forum/issues/231)
 2. []()
 3. []()